Grand Theft Auto 2

-Grand Theft Auto 2 (stylised as GTA2) is a 1999 action-adventure game developed by DMA Design and published by Rockstar Games.
+Grand Theft Auto 2 is a 1999 action-adventure game developed by DMA Design and published by Rockstar Games.
 It is the sequel to 1997's Grand Theft Auto, and the second main entry in the Grand Theft Auto series.
 Set within a retrofuturistic metropolis known as "Anywhere City", the game focuses on players taking the role of a criminal as they roam an open world, conducting jobs for various crime syndicates and having free rein to do whatever they wish to achieve their goal.
-The game's intro is unique for a title in the series, as it involves live-action scenes filmed by Rockstar Games.
+The intro involves live-action scenes filmed by Rockstar Games.
 The game was released for the PlayStation and Windows in October 1999 and for the Dreamcast and Game Boy Color in 2000.

 Grand Theft Auto 2 received mixed reviews for most platforms, and negative reviews for the Game Boy Color, but was a moderate commercial success.
-While the soundtrack and some gameplay elements, such as the gang loyalty system, were praised, the graphics, controls, and setting received a more mixed game response.
+While the soundtrack and some gameplay elements, such as the gang loyalty system, were praised, the graphics, controls, and setting received a more mixed response.
 The game was also criticised for failing to innovate the formula established by its predecessor, despite several improvements it brought.
 Grand Theft Auto 2 was followed by 2001's Grand Theft Auto III, which started a new era for the series, while the game itself was re-released on Steam in January 2008.